 665. 20th-Century British Fiction.
-(3) Representative major works by Conrad, Ford, Forster, Joyce, Lawrence, Woolf, and others.
+(3) A study of Conrad, Ford, Forster, Joyce, Lawrence, Woolf and later British writers, with attention to their social and intellectual backgrounds.

 666. James Joyce.
 (3) The major works by Joyce, with an emphasis on Ulysses.